Alan-Miller/voze/README.md

 The key approach of the algorithm is to:

-1. Calculate the number of character matches, regardless of position within the allowed distance
+1. Calculate the number of character matches, regardless of position (_if_ within the allowed distance)
 1. Calculate the number of transpositions required to put all characters in correct position
 1. Input these in a formula to calculate a score between 0 (no match) and 1 (perfect match)

 After reading up on the key concepts, I was confident I could implement a working version in Java.
 Not all people seem to understand or explain the parts of the Jaro algorithm in the same way.
-For example, my calculation of transpositions is one of the simpler parts of my algorithm and might differ from how others do it.
-However, I'm happy with the resulting word suggestions I'm seeing, as well as the Jaro scores being calculated.
+For example, my calculation of transpositions is one of the simpler parts of my algorithm and might differ slightly from how others do it.
+But I'm happy with the resulting word suggestions I'm seeing, as well as the Jaro scores being calculated.

 ### Proper nouns